 Hey there, My name is James Rozzi, I go by J Rozzi on my socials and on Spotify - I'm a Vocalist/Violinist/Top-liner/Producer/Mixing-Engineer from Herts.
 I specialise in RnB/Soul, although I'm extremely versatile, and have a comprehensive knowledge of musical theory.

-I grew up in Hertfordshire learning classical violin, this spurred me on to get stuck into music.
+I grew up in Hertfordshire learning classical violin, this began my passion for music.
 I went on to further study music technology at university and I'm on track to study a masters in music technology as well as a post-graduate diploma from Abbey Road.

-Having learned a few other instruments in my adolescence, I have a broad knowledge of sonic quality when it comes to organic-based music.
+Having learned a few other instruments in my adolescence, I have a broad knowledge of timbre manipulation when it comes to organic-based music.
 I tend to include a lot of dense string writing in my own personal work as I feel this gives a whole new dynamic to any recording.

 I have been singing professionally for 5 years now, I have performed in the Royal Albert Hall alongside Gary Kemp, The Cadogan Hall and at The Barbican Centre in my time.
 I have a great interest in vocal biology which has led me to explore the boundaries of my voice, making me an incredibly versatile singer, and so I'd love to be a part of any experimental vocal projects you may have to offer, as well as up for singing/rapping in any style.
 I also have studied multiple other languages, so I would also be happy to attempt to sing in any other language.